tarcitani2/tarcitani2/README.md

   <p>Hello there!
-I'm [Your Name], a passionate developer with a love for clean code, innovative solutions, and all things tech.
-Explore my digital playground, where I share my work and experiences.</p>
+I'm a Full Stack Developer passionate about building with React, React Native, Node.js, Ruby, Ruby on Rails, Arduino, and more.
+Explore my projects below and feel free to connect!</p>
   <h2>Technologies and Tools</h2>
   <p>Languages: [List of Programming Languages]</p>
   <p>Frameworks: [List of Frameworks]</p>